TechR10n/pdfrag/eval_code.md

         logger.info(f"Generated embeddings with shape: {embeddings.shape}")
         return embeddings

     def process_dataframe(self, df: pd.DataFrame, text_column: str = 'chunk_text',
                           embedding_column: str = 'embedding') -> pd.DataFrame:
-        """
-        Process a DataFrame and add embeddings.
+        """Processes a DataFrame by adding embeddings for text in a specified column to a new column.

         Args:
-            df: DataFrame with text chunks
-            text_column: Name of the column containing text
-            embedding_column: Name of the column to store embeddings
+            df (pd.DataFrame): The input DataFrame with text data to process. text_column (str, optional): The column name containing text to embed.
+Defaults to 'chunk_text'. embedding_column (str, optional): The column name to store embeddings.
+Defaults to 'embedding'.

         Returns:
-            DataFrame with embeddings
+            pd.DataFrame: The input DataFrame augmented with a new column of embeddings.
         """
         logger.info(f"Processing DataFrame with {len(df)} rows")

-        # Get texts
+        # Extract texts from the specified column
         texts = df[text_column].tolist()

-        # Generate embeddings
+        # Generate embeddings for the texts
         embeddings = self.generate_embeddings(texts)

-        # Add embeddings to DataFrame
+        # Assign embeddings to the new column
         df[embedding_column] = list(embeddings)

         return df

 def embed_chunks(chunks_df: pd.DataFrame, model_path: str, batch_size: int = 32) -> pd.DataFrame:
-    """
-    Generate embeddings for text chunks.
+    """Generates embeddings for text chunks in a DataFrame using a Sentence Transformer model.

     Args:
-        chunks_df: DataFrame with text chunks
-        model_path: Path to the embedding model
-        batch_size: Batch size for embedding generation
+        chunks_df (pd.DataFrame): A DataFrame with text chunks to embed. model_path (str): The file path to the pre-trained Sentence Transformer model. batch_size (int, optional): The number of texts to process per batch.
+Defaults to 32.

     Returns:
-        DataFrame with embeddings
+        pd.DataFrame: The input DataFrame with an added 'embedding' column containing the generated embeddings.

+    This function acts as a convenient wrapper, initializing an EmbeddingGenerator and processing the DataFrame in one step.
     """
-    # Create embedder
+    # Initialize the embedder with the specified model and batch size
     embedder = EmbeddingGenerator(model_path, batch_size)

-    # Process DataFrame
+    # Process the DataFrame to add embeddings
     chunks_df = embedder.process_dataframe(chunks_df)

     return chunks_df